Our Founders Ken & Winkie Jamail

 These great losses ignited a passion within him to volunteer in working with several organizations within the City of Houston in the fight against alcohol and drug abuse.

-The drug and alcohol demon knows no strangers and is a core cause for many mental health issues.
-Almost every person reading this has experienced the devastation caused by alcohol or drug abuse either personally, or through a close friend or family member.
+Almost every person reading this has experienced the devastation caused by an alcohol or drug use disorder, either personally, or through a close friend or family member.

 Having raised a blended family of five children, Winkie agrees with Madeline Hunter when she said, “Kids don’t care how much you know until they know how much you care!”
 Many think she was being too “warm and fuzzy” but what she meant was you are not going to reach some kids respectfully, socially or academically, until you first reach them on the “human to human” level.
 Sometimes the subject matter can’t compete with the “drama” in their lives.
 The main ingredient missing today is a “human connection with kids.”